 - Filing of Annual Return in form NAR1 signed by a director or company secretary or a manager or some authorized representative.

 - Except for certified true copies of financial statements must be attached with form NAR1.
-The documents should contain the report of the auditors and also the report of the directors.
+The necessary papers should contain the report of the auditors and also the report of the directors.

 - If there is no change available from the last return file, just file a simplified version in form AR2 or AR3.